SauravPoudyel/CSE3902-G3Repo-2025/ReadMe.txt

 - Special item inventory rotates when an item is finished.
 - Dialogue is added to appear upon certain events, click to skip dialogue
 - XP is also incremented and increases per enemy
+- Map on the bottom right for navigation

 SHOP SYSTEM
 - Access the shop by clicking the icon in the top-right corner.